zhill/enterprise-docs/content/docs/overview/concepts/images/watchers/_index.md

 ### Repository Updates: New Tags

-The process for monitoring updates to repositories, the addition of new tag names, is done on a duty cycle and performed by the Engine Catalog component(s).
+The process for monitoring updates to repositories, the addition of new tag names, is done on a duty cycle and performed by the Catalog component(s).
 The scheduling and tasks are driven by queues provided by the SimpleQueue service.

 1. Periodically, controlled by the cycle_timers configuration in the config.yaml of the catalog, a process is triggered to list all the Repository Subscription records in the system and for each record, add a task to a specific queue.
 2. Periodically, also controlled by the cycle_timers config, a process is triggered to pick up tasks off that queue and process repository scan tasks.
 Each task looks approximately like the following: